rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 $ touch post-deployment/02-traefik/01-middleware.yml post-deployment/02-traefik/02-ingress.yml
 ```

-Because the Traefik dashboard is exposed to the whole outside world by default, we will add a general Kubernetes secret and a Traefik middleware to create simple basic auth protection.
+Because the Traefik dashboard is exposed by default, we will add a general Kubernetes secret and a Traefik middleware to create simple basic auth protection.

 You can add your own password there of course, by using a tool like `htpassword`.
 Traefik supports passwords hashed with MD5, SHA1, or BCrypt.